nasrisofiane/Chat_nodejs/README.md

 A simple chat where you can login with an username and an image, there's a general chat and private messages.

-The chat is responsive too and works well on mobile.
+The chat is responsive too and works on mobile.

 # Project Goal